PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 - A bias $b$
 - An activation function $f(x)$ [@VictorZhou]

 The weight vector is used to weight the different inputs.
-This means, that each input is multiblied by a weight as can be seen in equation [@VictorZhou] \ref{eq:weight}
+This means, that each input is multiblied by a weight as can be seen in the equation below [@VictorZhou]

 \begin{equation}
 x_1 \rightarrow x_1 * w_1